College of Social Sciences, Arts and Humanities Minority Ethnic Masters Scholarship

 - Politics and International Relations

-- hold a place on a full-time campus-based or Distance Learning Masters course at the University of Leicester beginning in September 2022;
+- have applied for a place on a full-time campus-based or Distance Learning Masters course at the University of Leicester beginning in September/October 2023

 - be a permanent resident* in the UK;